Alex Call Player Props: Nationals vs. Cardinals

-Friday, Alex Call and the Washington Nationals face the St. Louis Cardinals and Miles Mikolas, with the first pitch at 8:15 PM ET.
+On Sunday, Alex Call (.500 slugging percentage in past 10 games, including three home runs) and the Washington Nationals play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 2:15 PM ET.

-In his last action (on July 9 against the Rangers) he went 1-for-3 with two RBI.
+In his last game, he hit a home run while going 1-for-3 against the Cardinals.

 Alex Call Game Info & Props vs. the Cardinals